Lieven Bertels

 Lieven Bertels (born 1971) is a Belgian musicologist, curator and impresario.

 Education and early career

-Born in Hasselt, Bertels received a master's degree in musicology from the University of Leuven (Belgium), followed by a master's degree in Production and Composition from Durham University - Collingwood College (UK).
+Born in Hasselt, Bertels received a master's degree in musicology from the University of Leuven (Belgium), followed by a master's degree in Production and Composition from Durham University (Collingwood College).
 He subsequently engaged in PhD research on Mimesis in Music Recording at Surrey University (UK), whilst working as a Tonmeister and record producer.